 From my experience, I’ve learned that every loss is different and one loss doesn’t necessarily prepare you for the next.
 Unlike other life experiences, the more practice you have doesn’t make you any more competent at coping nor does it make it easier.
 Grief isn’t like any other life event.
 It doesn’t matter how many times you go through it; each time is unique and each loss leaves a different void in your life.

 That’s just one good reason to never say to the bereaved, “I know how you feel.”
-Because you can’t possibly know how someone feels; just because you lost a mother, a child, or a spouse, your loss was unique to you.
-None of us knows the personal history or relationship that’s part of the loss and grieving process.
+Because you can’t possibly know how someone feels.
+Just because you lost a mother, a child, or a spouse, your loss is unique to you.
+None of us knows the personal history or relationship between the deceased and the bereaved and that unknown plays a big factor into the grieving process.